 The attack caused widespread shock across Germany and rekindled fears of right-wing extremism in the country.

 Anti-racism campaigners called for a crackdown on hate speech after it was revealed that the attacker had published a racist "manifesto" online before committing the shootings.

 Police had also found documents full of conspiracy theories and extreme right-wing views at the suspect's home.
-According to Germany's public prosecutor's office, the suspect acted alone, although an investigation is still ongoing.
+According to Germany's public prosecutor's office, the suspect acted alone.

 "It was a hate crime, a racist hate crime", Chancellor Angela Merkel recently said, promising "to improve the structures of the state to combat right-wing extremism".